Adriano (footballer, born 1984)

-Adriano Correia Claro (born 26 October 1984), known simply as Adriano, is à former Brazilian professional footballer who last played for Belgian club Eupen.
-One of few players in professional football who are genuinely ambidextrous, he is capable of playing as a defender or midfielder on both sides of the pitch.
+Adriano Correia Claro (born 26 October 1984), known simply as Adriano, is a Brazilian former professional footballer.
+One of few players in professional football who are genuinely ambidextrous, he was capable of playing as a full-back or midfielder on both sides of the pitch.

 After starting his career with Coritiba, he moved to Spain in 2005, going on to spend several seasons in La Liga with Sevilla and Barcelona and win several major titles with both clubs, including the treble with the latter in 2015.

 A Brazilian international for ten years, Adriano represented his country in two Copa América tournaments, winning the 2004 edition.

 Club career

 Early years and Sevilla

 Born in Curitiba, Paraná, Adriano started professionally for his hometown club Coritiba, making his first-team debuts at not yet 18.
-In January 2005 he joined Spain's Sevilla FC in a four-and-a-half-year deal, his La Liga debut arriving on the 29th in a 4–0 home loss against eventual champions FC Barcelona; the Andalusians, however, did finish sixth and qualified for the UEFA Cup.
+In January 2005, he joined Spanish side Sevilla on a four-and-a-half-year deal, his La Liga debut arriving on the 29th in a 4–0 home loss against eventual champions Barcelona; the Andalusians, however, did finish sixth and qualified for the UEFA Cup.

 In the following seasons, Adriano continued to feature in several positions for Sevilla with equal success as they won back-to-back UEFA Cups, with the player contributing with 25 games and four goals in both editions combined.
-In the final of the latter edition, he opened the score against RCD Espanyol in an eventual penalty shootout win; previously, in late September 2006, he had added a further five years to his link.
+In the final of the latter edition, he opened the score against Espanyol in an eventual penalty shootout win; previously, in late September 2006, he had added a further five years to his link.

 After three years residing in the country, Adriano was granted Spanish citizenship.
 He struggled with some injuries during the 2009–10 campaign, but still contributed with 27 matches (no goals) as his team finished fourth and returned to the UEFA Champions League.